 Are you going to a barbecue or potluck this summer?
 Do you live someplace like Los Angeles where it’s too hot to even think about turning on your oven?
 Well Cool Whip Pie is definitely a recipe to keep on hand – you’ll memorize it after making it once – because it’s summery, light, and simple to make with only 4 ingredients.
 Oh, and did I mention there’s no baking involved whatsoever?
 You’ll need to plan ahead a little bit, as there’s some setting time, but even that can be sped up with the help of a freezer.
+And you can speed up the 6 hour refrigeration period by using your freezer instead.

 I’ve made this pie twice recently and, with no oven to heat or ingredients to measure or multiple bowls and utensils to clean up, it’s by far one of the easiest things I’ve made in my kitchen.
 This recipe was a real life-saver this weekend when I couldn’t stomach the thought of actually making something, but knew I couldn’t turn up empty-handed to a house full of people.